 City of Darwin's Community Grants Program assists projects or events directly benefiting and promoting the city of Darwin and which have broad community appeal.
-Each year Council allocates $100,000 for community projects and $50,000 for community based climate change and environment projects.
+Each year Council allocates $100,000 for community projects.

-The current Community Grants round is now open until 5pm Wednesday 1 June 2016.
+The next round of Community Grants will be in October.
 Applicants are encouraged to discuss their initiative before submitting for funding.
-Here are the Community Grants Guidelines.
+Here are the current Community Grants Guidelines.

 Please read the list of ‘Frequently asked questions’ list, which are answered below.

 To be eligible for a community grant, you must meet the following criteria: